 App performance is not to be underestimated in the enterprise space.
-With offline this robust, you don’t ever have to worry about waiting for network transactions to take place.
+With offline for Salesforce this robust, you don’t ever have to worry about waiting for network transactions to take place.
 Database reads and writes are stored locally, so the tasks are being completed instantly.

 And there is plenty more you can do!
 Endless offline capabilities include task management, notes and business information editing, offline managements of all objects (standard, custom), product/parts management, offline calendar, favorites, and so much more.

-In offline mode, the database is stored locally on the device (for offline capability and faster performance of Resco Mobile CRM) is encrypted by default.
+In offline mode, the database is stored locally on the device (for offline Salesforce capability and faster performance of Resco Mobile CRM) is encrypted by default.
 The data encryption is based on an application key.
 The application key is randomly generated when the database is created and protected by the user’s password.
 The key is stored in an encrypted form in device’s file system and decrypted when needed.

 or read CRM FAQs on our website.